nsdigirolamo/ray-tracing-in-one-weekend/README.md

 # Nick's Ray Tracing in One Weekend
 A ray tracer written in C following the [Ray Tracing in One Weekend](https://raytracing.github.io/) book series.
-I made this to help me learn a bunch of things: C, Makefiles, git, raytracing, and getting more comfortable on the command line.
+It's not a great ray tracer, but at least it's mine.

 ## Below are output images as my work on the ray tracer progresses.